 Metabolic Syndrome (MetS) Study and Prevention

-Dr. Lerman's lab is using cutting-edge MDCT, MRI and micro-CT as well as physiological and biological techniques to study underlying mechanisms of renal and cardiovascular parenchymal injury, microvascular dysfunction and remodeling in unique pig models that develop MetS with a high-cholesterol diet and a sedentary lifestyle.
+We're also using physiological and biological techniques to study underlying mechanisms of renal and cardiovascular parenchymal injury, microvascular dysfunction and remodeling in unique animal models that develop MetS with a high-cholesterol diet and a sedentary lifestyle.

-These studies are clinically significant in that they may shed important light on the mechanisms of development of metabolic syndrome, which could ultimately lead to preventive and therapeutic measures.
+These studies are clinically significant in that they might shed important light on the mechanisms of development of metabolic syndrome, which could ultimately lead to preventive and therapeutic measures.

 For more information about our project on metabolic syndrome, email Sabena M. Conley, Ph.D.